50% OFF Selected Carpets | SAVE this autumn - Many Offers End Tuesday | Shop Here or Find your nearest store

 Underlay is a layer of material that sits underneath your flooring and creates a barrier between your subfloor and flooring.
 It comes in different thicknesses, materials, and tog ratings.
 The underlay you choose should be matched to the layer above.
 If your underlay has a high tog rating it will prevent heat from escaping through the floor, while also providing exceptional comfort under a carpet and warmth under a smooth floor.

-You can add underlay underneath laminate flooring and engineered wood, but it’s not recommended to add underlay underneath vinyl flooring, as vinyl floors usually have a base layer of foam or felt back that provides extra softness and warmth underfoot, so don't need an underlay.
+You can add underlay underneath laminate flooring and engineered wood, but it’s not recommended to add underlay underneath vinyl flooring, as vinyl floors usually have a base layer of foam or felt back that provides extra softness and warmth underfoot, so they don't need an underlay.
 This makes them a great value choice for larger rooms like kitchens.

 Underfloor heating

 Underfloor heating acts like a big storage heater underneath your flooring – it evenly distributes heat across the whole room and is a great way of heating your room too.
 Because your flooring has become the heat emitter instead of radiators that sit above the floor, you won’t lose heat through your flooring.
-They also heat other elements of your home and make them warmer, as opposed to radiators which send heat upwards towards your ceiling and don’t circulate heat through the room.
+They also heat other elements of your home and make them warmer, as opposed to radiators which send heat upwards towards your ceiling and don’t easily circulate heat through the room.

 Real Customer Home